Some-Apps/ShelterPartner/Documentation/ShelterPartner App/Settings Tab/Shelter Settings/API Keys.md

 # API Keys
-Form titled GENERATE NEW KEY with a space for
-- Key Name

-Line that tells the number of requests made in the last 30 days
+This page will allow you to generate new API keys, view the number of requests made in the last 30 days, and will list all the current available endpoints and API keys.

-Form titled AVAILABLE ENDPOINTS with space for
-- All Dogs followed by a Copy to Clipboard link
-- All Cats followed by a Copy to Clipboard link

-KEYS